attilioHimeki/qt-talky/README.md

 # qt-talky
-Node-based dialogue editor built in Qt
+Node-based dialogue editor built in Qt and C++.

 This tool lets you define dialogues, choices and actions for your game or app in a visual way.